Kenshinko/MoviesApp/README.md

-# MoviesApp
-Movies App on React
+# This is sample project on React with completed settings